Our Team

 sam.taylor-wardell@otago.ac.nz

-Sam received a New Zealand Lottery Grants Board Post-Doctoral Fellowship to work on the molecular mechanisms underlying pathogen adaptation of antibiotic tolerance.
+Sam joined the lab in May 2021.
+He received a New Zealand Lottery Grants Board Post-Doctoral Fellowship to work on the molecular mechanisms underlying pathogen adaptation of antibiotic tolerance.
 In addition, his invaluable experience in bioinformatics supports many student projects in the lab.
 He obtained his PhD in Biochemistry in Prof. Iain Lamont’s lab at the University of Otago on the evolution of antibiotic resistance in P. aeruginosa (recipient of Exceptional PhD Thesis Award 2021).
-Sam’s background ranges from molecular biology and biochemistry to bioinformatics and computational analysis.

 POSTDOCTORAL FELLOW